Elephant (working title)

 In 2015, when making The Boy, His Bike & the Map, I used an old CRT T.V. screen for a particular sequence.
 Which features footage of 50’s Malaysia in celebration of the nation’s independence.
 Shot with film negative but somehow made visual sense on a CRT screen.
 Perhaps it’s an association that only someone who grew up with these types of screens will make.
 Or maybe the lack of resolution and colour gamut lends well to the representation of memories.
 Hazy and more luminous than what it actually was.
 I use this simplification by electronics, if you will, as an interpretative tool.

-I used this screen on other video projects later on.
-Eventually, I started looking at reference images for my paintings through this CRT screen.
-And devising various ways to tweak and take photos of these images to make reference images for my paintings.
+I used this T.V on other video projects later on.
+Eventually, I started looking at reference images for my paintings through this screen.
+And devising various ways to tweak and take photos of the T.V screen to make reference images for my paintings.

-This is a point where my painting and video practice converged.
+This is one point where my painting and video practice converged.

-(top) Still from Untitled 10th Year Anniversary project (2017), (bottom) Original footage
+(top) Original footage, (bottom) Still from Fathers - Untitled 10th Year Anniversary project (2017),

 Image credits update soon

 So much of what I’m struggling with painting in the past few years has its roots in those years.
-What's allowed or possible.
-Despite various experiments, I suspect I’ve circled a small perimeter of what painting is in my head.
-In that way, I’ve felt painting is never really mine.
+This internalization of what's allowed or possible.
+When I was younger I circled a small perimeter of what painting is in my head.
+From that, I’ve decided painting is not mine.
 Because my interest lies outside of that circle.
 Perhaps this also comes from the fact that oil painting was the only option I had in my art school at that time.
 I don’t think I had a natural instinct for it compared to drawings or videos.
 So, if I’m to make anything of it, I need to find my own way around it.
-To locate a part of the elephant that made sense to me.
+To discover an aspect of the elephant that made sense to me.

-I reexamine basic things.
-Looked at different aspects of my paintings, and their relationship.
+Unlearning my formal training is a source of distraction and inspiration.
+The last few years, I again reexamine the basics.
+Looked at different aspects of my paintings and their relationship.
 Adjusting the proportion.
-The size of canvases in relation to my studio space.
+For example, the size of my canvases in relation to my studio space.

 I’ve always made my own stretchers and stretched my own canvases.
-This is something from my student days when I can’t afford to have them made for me.
+This is a legacy from my student days when I can’t afford to have them made for me.
 But I also enjoyed doing woodwork occasionally.
-So, my paintings come in odd sizes.
-For the past few years, I’ll just intuitively cut a piece of lumber to a length I think is right.
+So, most of my paintings come in dimensions with a decimal point and are not completely square.
+For the past few years, I’ll just intuitively cut a piece of lumber by sight to a length I think is right.
 And make the reference image fit the frame.
 Or not at all.
 A painting with blank spaces seems more dynamic to me.

 I started using different types of white.
 Titanium, zinc, flake, mixing and underpainting whites.
 Opaque, translucent, tinting, pastel-ing and drying rate are the different attributes they have.
 Two or three of these whites are always on my palette.
 Dabs of hues are mixed with these whites.
 The aim is to stretch the tone.
 Producing as many nuances of greys as possible.

-Blacks are used sparingly, if at all.
-Darker tones are achieved by mixing with either Prussian blue and Vandyke brown or Ultramarine blue and Burnt Umber.
-Together with whatever overall colour tone I choose for the painting.
+Lately, blacks are used sparingly, if at all.
+And is substituted by mixing either Prussian blue with Vandyke brown or Ultramarine blue with Burnt Umber.

 There are deliberately fewer colours on my palette these days.
 Besides painting wet on wet, I don’t have a fixed approach.
 Sometimes I’ll work on the highlights first, other times it’s the mids or shadows.
 I am interested in the Venetian method.
 Grey ground and grisaille.
-Building the painting with layers.
-I substituted black by mixing bright primary and darker earth tones.
-Recently I used a mixture of Cobalt yellow, Orange, Violet, Phthalocyanine and Cobalt blue with white to make either a warmer or cooler grey ground.
+Building the image with layers.
+Recently I use a mixture of Cobalt yellow, Orange, Violet, Phthalocyanine and Cobalt blue with white to make either a warmer or cooler grey.

-Besides the blues, the other three are not colours I would usually use as ground.
+Besides the 2 blues, the other three are not colours I would usually use as ground.
 In 2019, I inherited various tubes of old oil paint from Hoy Cheong.
 And you know what his paintings are like.
 So, they are mainly bright colours.
-They sat around in the studio leaking linseed oil for a while.
-Because it’s so counter-intuitive to how I paint.
+They sat around in the studio leaking linseed oil for a while, because it’s so counter-intuitive to how I paint.
 And then I started using them because it’s so counter-intuitive to how I paint.